Pygostylia

-Pygostylia is a group of avialans which includes the Confuciusornithidae and all of the more advanced species, the Ornithothoraces.
+Pygostylia is a group of avialans which includes the Confuciusornithidae and all of the groups more closely related to modern birds.

 Definition

 The group Pygostylia was intended to encompass all avialans with a short, stubby tail, as opposed to the longer, unfused tails of more primitive species like Archaeopteryx lithographica.
 It was named by Sankar Chatterjee in 1997.
 Luis Chiappe later defined Pygostylia as a node-based clade, "the common ancestor of the Confuciusornithidae and Neornithes plus all its descendants".
 In 2001, Jacques Gauthier and Kevin de Queiroz recommended that Chatterjee's original apomorphy-based clade concept be used instead of Chiappe's node-based definition, but this recommendation has been inconsistently followed.
 Luis Chiappe and co-authors continue to use Chiappe's definition, often attributing authorship of the name to Chiappe 2001 or Chiappe 2002 rather than to Chatterjee.

 Cladogram following the results of a phylogenetic study by Jingmai O'Connor and colleagues in 2016:

+In 2023, Li et al recovered their new taxon, Cratonavis, as the new jinguofortisid that belongs to Pygostylia.
+The results of their phylogenetic analyses are shown in the cladogram below:

+Pygostylia has been recovered as being within the clade Avebrevicauda.
+Avebrevicauda (meaning "birds with short tails") is a group of birds which includes all avialan species with ten or fewer free vertebrae in the tail.
+The group was named in 2002 by Gregory S. Paul to distinguish short-tailed avialans from their ancestors, such as Archaeopteryx, which had long, reptilian tails.
+Depending on the analysis, Sapeornis may or may not be a member of Pygostylia, but is always within Avebrevicauda.
+Depending on the true phylogenetic position of Sapeornis, Avebrevicauda may be a junior synonym of Pygostylia.